 Having professional dental cleanings twice a year is the best way to prevent tooth decay, cavities, and to keep your gums healthy.
-At Dr. K Dental, located in Manhattan Beach of Brooklyn and Gramercy of Manhattan, New York, the dentists and staff provide dental cleanings to help maintain your oral health and give you the smile that you deserve.
+At Dr. K Dental, located in Union Square of Manhattan, New York, and Manhattan Beach of Brooklyn, New York, the dentists and staff provide dental cleanings to help maintain your oral health and give you the smile that you deserve.
 Call the office or request an appointment online to schedule your next dental cleaning.

 The team at Dr. K Dental start with a dental exam and visually look over your teeth and assess your gum health.
 X-rays may be considered if you're due for them.